ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 :ref:`output-files`) using the tools available in the :ref:`inspect-results-tab` of the GUI.

-Given :m:`P` the pixels intensities inside the spot, :m:`R` the reference channel
+Given :math:`P` the pixels intensities inside the spot, :math:`R` the reference channel
-intensities, and :m:`std` the standard deviation, SpotMAX will compute the following effect sizes:
+intensities, and :math:`std` the standard deviation, SpotMAX will compute the following effect sizes:

 * **Glass**: column name ``spot_vs_ref_ch_effect_size_glass``.